Vladimir Futáš: Partnership with Guerassimenko

-In 2001, Futáš teamed up with Maria Guerassimenko.
+In 2001, Futás teamed up with Maria Guerassimenko.
 In their first season together, they took silver at the Slovak Championships and placed 14th at the 2002 European Championships in Lausanne, Switzerland.

-In their second season, Guerassimenko/Futáš took gold at the 2002 Ondrej Nepela Memorial and silver at the 2002 Golden Spin of Zagreb.
+In their second season, Guerassimenko/Futás took gold at the 2002 Ondrej Nepela Memorial and silver at the 2002 Golden Spin of Zagreb.
 They placed 11th at the 2003 European Championships in Malmö, Sweden, and 18th at the 2003 World Championships in Washington, D.C., United States.
 Vladimir Dvojnikov coached the pair in Bratislava.

 Partnership with Brozović

-In the spring of 2003, Futáš teamed up with Milica Brozović.
+In the spring of 2003, Futás teamed up with Milica Brozović.
 During their first season together, they appeared at one Grand Prix event, placing 8th at the 2003 NHK Trophy, and became the Slovak national champions.
 They placed 14th at the 2004 European Championships in Budapest, Hungary; and 15th at the 2004 World Championships in Dortmund, Germany.

-In their second and final season together, Brozović/Futáš took silver at the 2004 Ondrej Nepela Memorial and finished 9th at a Grand Prix competition, the 2004 Skate Canada International.
+In their second and final season together, Brozović/Futás took silver at the 2004 Ondrej Nepela Memorial and finished 9th at a Grand Prix competition, the 2004 Skate Canada International.
 They were coached by Vladimir Dvojnikov in Bratislava.

 Partnership with Beständigová

-In the 2005–2006 season, Futáš had a brief partnership with Oľga Beständigová.
+In the 2005–2006 season, Futás had a brief partnership with Oľga Beständigová.
 At the 2005 Karl Schäfer Memorial, the pair sought an Olympic spot for Slovakia but their placement, 11th, was not enough to qualify an entry to the 2006 Winter Olympics.